Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 ## How to gain access to a course-specific account?
-* First, in order to gain access to a course-specific account, you must go to ![link] https://sdacs.ucsd.edu/~icc/index.php and look up your assigned account address.
+* First, in order to gain access to a course-specific account, you must go to !link https://sdacs.ucsd.edu/~icc/index.php and look up your assigned account address.

 ![Images](accountlookup.png)